-At year-end 2020, Triodos Investment Management’s specialised emerging markets funds financed 109 institutions (2019: 109) providing inclusive finance in 47 countries.
-These values-based institutions vary from very small NGOs working in underdeveloped markets, to fully-fledged banks that offer a wide range of products and enable access to fair and transparent financial services for people and small businesses.
+At year-end 2022, Triodos Investment Management’s financial inclusion funds financed 113 financial service providers (2021: 111) in 47 countries.
+These values-based institutions vary from small NGOs working in underdeveloped markets to digital lending platforms and fully fledged banks that offer access to a range of fair and transparent financial services for people and small businesses.